rainlanguage/decentralicense/README.md

 >
 > c) can obtain a copy of the system data, provided in a commonly used electronic form, accessible in accordance with the Rules.

-“Rule” is an unambiguous and human comprehensible:
+“Rule” is any unambiguous and human comprehensible:

-> a) rule that results in a deterministic outcome when implemented, in a commonly used electronic form; and
+> a) rule that results in a deterministic outcome when implemented, in a commonly used electronic form; or
 >
-> b) any configuration information, documentation, help materials, and any information reasonably necessary for a Recipient skilled in the art to independently comprehend the rule.
+> b) configuration information, documentation, help materials, and any information reasonably necessary for a Recipient skilled in the art to independently comprehend the rule.

 ### 4.3.
 Maintain Private Key Exclusive Control